Sniffdog/SplitSniff/README.md

 Thank you to aaronsace for devoloping and maintaining "MultiPoolMiner" and Thank you nemosminer for maintaining "NemosMiner"

 This is a free project feel free to donate be much appreciated.
-Arronance btc address: 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH
+Arronance btc address: 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH and nemosminer address: 1QGADhdMRpp9Pk5u5zG1TrHKRrdK5R81TE

 Attached is readme file for more info